-Financial aid is available for all degree-seeking students taking at least six credit hours per semester.
+Financial aid is available for most degree-seeking students.
 We make the application process as easy as possible.

 Governors State University's financial aid code for your FAFSA is 009145.

-There are many types of loans available to you – from federal to state loans.
+There are many types of loans available to you.
 Loans are funds that are borrowed to help pay for you education expenses.
 Loans must be repaid, usually with interest.

 A grant is a form of financial aid that does not require repayment.
 At GSU, you’ll find both the federal and state grants that may be available to help pay for your education.